leonp84/code-institute-project-4/README.md

 -	**Drag and Drop Task vertical ordering:** To provide vertical ordering of tasks within a single column, I had to introduce an additional field to the Task model, which contained an integer of the current vertical location of a task within a column.
 This proved the simplest after trying different, much more complicated solutions.

 -	**Dynamically generated HTML:** To allow users to add or remove labels and columns when creating or editing Kanban boards, I used JavaScript (jQuery) to dynamically generate the necessary HTML.
-Jquery also again removes if users end up not wanting additional columns or tasks.
+Jquery also again removes this HTML is users end up not wanting additional columns or tasks.
 This took much trial, error and fine tuning to get just right so that the dynamically generated HTML looked visually correct and provided the correct functionality.

 -	**Jquery Ajax:** In a previous [test project I built](https://github.com/leonp84/fm8-entertainment-web-app), I first encountered having to use asynchronous JavaScript and jQuery to send information from the front end to the Python back end.
 With this project I wanted to further refine that process by using JSON as the form of communication.
 For this I needed to do quite a bit of debugging to get the syntax for sending data asynchronously between the front end and back end, just right.

 -	**Lighthouse (accessibility):** The initial lighthouse results for app accessibility were undesirable and I had to update the colouring of some labels to increase contrast and provide Aria labelling to some dynamically generated HTML elements.
 This improved the app score to its current high of above 90%.

 -	**HTML Validation (duplicate IDs):** When I first ran the app through the HTML validation tool, I discovered that there were many duplicate ID's which was being created by the dynamically generated HTML.
-I had to manually go through each of these and update the ID’s of the elements using the Django forloop counter to create unique ID’s when generating similar HTML elements.
+I had to manually go through each of these and update the ID’s of the elements using the Django `forloop.counter` to create unique ID’s when generating similar HTML elements.
 This solved the problem.

 -	**JavaScript Validation:** The initial JavaScript validation showed many missing semicolons and some undeclared variables which I then fixed.